abhimanyus1997/pirApp/README.md

 # pirApp

+**Development had been postponed**
-**Pipe Inspection and Cleaning control app development for Android Platform**
+Pipe Inspection and Cleaning control app development for Android Platform

 Currently no Work in progress